 Segment Triangulation on MyHeritage

-When I clicked on “Review DNA Match” I was taken to a page that showed DNA matches between both Kathleen and me.
-In the image below, notice how our shared match “W” is my estimated 3rd – 5th cousin but Kathleen’s estimated 2nd cousin – 2nd cousin once removed.
-Kathleen shares over three times more DNA with “W” than me.
-At this point, I didn’t know who this cousin was, but MyHeritage had added an icon indicating a triangulated segment between Kathleen, “W” and me (highlighted by the red box).
+When I clicked on the purple “Review DNA Match” on Kathleen’s entry I was taken to a page that showed DNA matches between both Anna (on the left) and Kathleen (on the right).
+In the image below, notice how the shared match “W” could be a variety of relationships from the 1st to 2nd cousin range.
+At this point, I didn’t know who this cousin was, but MyHeritage had added an icon indicating a triangulated segment between Kathleen, “W” and Anna (highlighted by the red box).

 Clicking on the icon indicating a triangulated segment, I was taken to the “Chromosome Browser – One-to-many” tool shown below.
 It highlighted a triangulated segment on chromosome 7.
-The segments that Kathleen and I share are in red and the segments that W and I share in yellow.
+The segments that Anna and Kathleen share are in red and the segments that Anna and W share are in yellow.
 Clicking on the rectangle highlighting the triangulated segment, I saw that the shared segment size is 15.5 cM.
-I share much more DNA with Kathleen than W as evidenced by the many red segments.
-Not shown are two additional yellow segments I share only with W. If none of our segments had matched up, I wouldn’t have had any triangulated segments with Kathleen and W. This would not have precluded a genetic relationship; it just wouldn’t have been segment triangulation.
+Anna shares much more DNA with Kathleen than W as evidenced by the many red segments.
+If none of the segments had matched up, Anna wouldn’t have had any triangulated segments with Kathleen and W. This would not have precluded a genetic relationship; it just wouldn’t have been segment triangulation.

 How did I use this information in my genealogy?
-I noticed that Kathleen and W were likely the same generation based on MyHeritage reporting their ages as “80s” and deduced they were probably 2nd cousins.
-MyHeritage showed a likely relationship between them as 2nd cousins – 2 cousin once removed.
-I hypothesized that W is most likely a descendant of the ancestral couple a generation back, William Creer and Sarah Jane Miller, my 2nd great grandparents.
+I noticed that Anna, Kathleen, and W were likely the same generation based on MyHeritage reporting their ages as “90s” and deduced they were probably 2nd cousins.
+I hypothesized that W is most likely a descendant of the ancestral couple a generation back, William Creer and Sarah Jane Miller who were Anna and Kathleen’s great grandparents.

-To check my hypothesis, I can contact the administrator for the account of William Creer on MyHeritage and verify the tree, but this triangulated match is strong evidence of my relationship to this ancestral couple.
-The triangulated segment that we share on chromosome 7 almost certainly came from either William Creer or Sarah Jane Miller.
+To check my hypothesis, I can contact the administrator for the account of William Creer on MyHeritage and verify the tree, but this triangulated match is strong evidence of my mother’s relationship to her great grandparents.
+The triangulated segment that she, Kathleen, and W share on chromosome 7 almost certainly came from either William Creer or Sarah Jane Bradley.

-Genealogy research traced this relationship through family histories and documents and now DNA can be added as another piece of evidence that this is my correct family line.
-The screenshot below illustrates my descendancy from William Creer and Sarah Jane Miller and it’s nice to know that DNA evidence confirms this relationship.
+The screenshot below illustrates my mother’s tree to William Creer and Sarah Jane Miller and it’s nice to know that DNA evidence confirms this relationship.

 Best of luck in all your genealogical endeavors!